MATTHEW MILES OSMOND

 Ph.D., Zoology, University of British Columbia, Vancouver, Canada, 2013 −

 M.Sc., Biology, McGill University, Montreal, Canada, 2010 − 2012

 B.Sc.H., Biology & Mathematics, Queens University, Kingston, Canada, 2004 − 2008

 PUBLICATIONS (Google Scholar, GitHub)

-Osmond MM, Otto SP, Klausmeier CA. Accepted.
+Osmond MM, Otto SP, Klausmeier CA. 2017.
 When predators help prey adapt and persist in a changing environment.
-American Naturalist.
+The American Naturalist 191. doi

 Osmond MM, Barbour MA, Bernhardt JR, Pennell MW, Sunday JM, O'Connor MI.
-Accepted.
+2017.
 Warming induced changes to body size stabilize consumer-resource dynamics.
-American Naturalist.
+The American Naturalist 189. doi

 Osmond MM, Reudink M, Marra P, Germain R, Nocera J, Boag P, Ratcliffe L. 2013.
 Carotenoid-based female plumage is correlated with age, reproductive behavior and mate color in the American Redstart.
 Canadian Journal of Zoology 91:589-595.

 Osmond MM, de Mazancourt C. 2013.
 How competition affects evolutionary rescue.
 Philosophical Transactions of the Royal Society B 368(1610):20120085.

 Cragg J, Burger A, Osmond MM.
 2011.
 Radar monitoring of Brachyramphus murrelets on Kodiak Island, 2010.
 Report to U.S. Geological Survey, Anchorage, Alaska.